-During FY'21, the Company also received investment instalments aggregating \notin 187,500 (\$278,012) from EIT InnoEnergy, an EU-backed organization.
-These represent two of the three investment installments by EIT InnoEnergy, which in the aggregate will be \notin 250,000.
-The last installment of \notin 62,500 was made mid-way through fiscal 2022.
-In connection with the first two installments, based on the volume weighted average trading price of the Shares on the TSXV or the ten trading days immediately prior to the date of the installments, and subject to the approval of the TSXV, the Company intends to issue 478,027 Shares in January 2022 to EIT InnoEnergy.
+During FY'21, the Company received investment instalments aggregating $\notin 187,500$ (\$278,012) from EIT InnoEnergy, an EU-backed organization.
+These represent two of the three investment installments by EIT InnoEnergy, which in the aggregate will be $\notin 250,000$.
+The last installment of $\notin 62,500$ was made mid-way through fiscal 2022.
+In connection with the first two installments, based on the volume weighted average trading price of the Shares on the TSXV for the ten trading days immediately prior to the date of the installments, and following approval by the TSXV, the Company issued 478,027 Shares in January 2022 to EIT InnoEnergy.